fringewidth/numpy-complete/README.md

 # numpy-complete
-NumPy-Complete is a neural network to recognise handwritten digits, trained using only NumPy(No TensorFlow, Pytorcb) on the MNIST database.
+NumPy-Complete is a neural network to recognise handwritten digits, trained using only NumPy(No TensorFlow, Pytorch) on the MNIST database.

 ## Installation
 1. Make sure the following packages are installed: